 Brazil offers excellent wind conditions, with wind energy now one of the country’s most important sources of energy.
-In 2019, the installed capacity in Brazil reached 16 GW.
+The Brazilian Association of Wind Energy and New Technologies ABEEólica announced that the installed capacity in Brazil had reached more than 22 GW (as of June 2023).
 This represents a significant rise in recent years and has seen the wind energy sector become an increasingly important element of the Brazilian electricity market.
-After hydroelectric power, wind energy is now the second-largest component of the Brazilian electricity generation mix, placing the second-largest country in South America among the global leaders in the field of renewable energy.
+After hydroelectric power, wind energy is now the second-largest component of the Brazilian electricity generation mix, placing the largest country in South America among the global leaders in the field of renewable energy.

 The Nordex Group has been active on the Brazilian market since 2013, with its headquarters situated in the commercial capital, São Paulo.
-Since entering the market, the company has erected 436 turbines to date, with a total installed capacity of 1.3 GW, and has a further 1.15 GW currently under construction.
-The Nordex Group assembles the nacelles and produces concrete towers for its turbines locally at its own factories.
+Since entering the market, the company has more than 3.3 GW commossioned, and has in total more than 4.8 GW sold.
+The Nordex Group assembles the nacelles and produces concrete towers for its turbines at its own factories.
+Almost the entire Nordex’ concrete tower is sourced locally, reducing high transportation costs associated with remote production and creating around 250 jobs per concrete tower plant.
+In addition to the opportunities for local economic development, the carbon footprint of Nordex’ concrete towers is 40% lower compared to a steel tower of the same height.
 The company also utilizes rotor blades manufactured locally within Brazil.
 This makes it possible to meet local value-creation requirements, which, in turn, offer better financing options for clients.

 …from the Delta4000 Series